flutter/website/src/content/ui/adaptive-responsive/large-screens.md

 Why can this happen?

-This can happen when using `MediaQuery` to figure out the window size for yur app.
+This can happen when using `MediaQuery` to figure out the window size for your app.
 When the device is folded, orientation is restricted to portrait mode.
 Under the hood, `setPreferredOrientations` causes Android to use a portrait compatibility mode and the app